 You’re going to face a lot of cravings during pregnancy and it’s okay to give into some of them.
-But the majority of time, you should eat healthy because it’s the best option for your baby.
+But the majority of the time, you should eat healthy because it’s the best option for your baby.

 First off, you need to forget this whole eating-for-two thing — during pregnancy, you only need an additional 300 calories per day, that breaks down to an extra healthy snack.

 6. Watch the Seafood

-Fish has has long enjoyed a reputation as being brain food because of its high content of omega 3 fatty acid, which helps with brain development.
+Fish has long enjoyed a reputation as being brain food because of its high content of omega 3 fatty acid, which helps with brain development.